thunderbird/webext-support/scripts/preferences/README.md

 ### preferences.setPref(aName, aValue);

-Sends an update request for the preference `aName` to the background script and updates the local cache (if used).
+Sends an update request for the preference `aName` to the WebExtension background page and updates the local cache (if used).

 ### preferences.clearPref(aName);

-Sends a request to delete the user value for the preference `aName` to the background script and updates the local cache (if used). ence `aName`.
+Sends a request to delete the user value for the preference `aName` to the WebExtension background page and updates the local cache (if used).
 Subsequent calls to `getPref` will return the default value.
-The clearing is also propagated to the MailExtensions storage and all other instances of this script will clear the preference as well.
-This script is not waiting for the MailExtensions storage to complete the change.

 ### async preferences.load(window);